microsoft/surface-duo-compose-samples/ListDetail/README.md

 ---
 page_type: sample
-name: "Surface Duo - Extended Canvas - Compose sample"
+name: "Surface Duo - List Detail - Compose sample"
-description: "A sample showing how to use Jetpack Compose to build Extended Canvas app pattern on the Surface Duo."
+description: "A sample showing how to use Jetpack Compose to build List Detail app pattern on the Surface Duo."
 languages:
 - kotlin
 products:
 - surface-duo
-urlFragment: extendedcanvas
+urlFragment: listdetail
 ---

-# Extended Canvas
+# List Detail

 This sample is built with Jetpack Compose, the new UI framework in Android.